eungella-io/Killara-docs/README.md

 # Killara-docs

 #### Why Killara
-Killara is a distraction-free writing application designed by and for writers.
+Killara (Aboriginal word for "always there", pronounced like "Kuh laa ruh") is a distraction-free writing application designed by and for writers.

 #### Alternatives applications